Bucin Meaning In Bahasa

 Father: Bawel!
 Loe belum lahir, gue udah balap liar.
 (You're so annoying!
 I had already done illegal street racing before you were born.)

-Here, the father is annoyed with what his son just talked to him.
+Here, the father is annoyed with what his son just said to him.
 His son asked him to ride slowly on his motorbike because he cared about him.
-But he felt that his son talked was so annoying, so he said the word [bawel].
+But he felt that his son's speech was so annoying, so he said the word [bawel].

 Vocabulary From the Scene